MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Defensive ML: Defending Architectural Side-channels with Adversarial Obfuscation. [[paper]](https://arxiv.org/abs/2302.01474)
+  - Hyoungwook Nam, Raghavendra Pradyumna Pothukuchi, Bo Li, Nam Sung Kim, Josep Torrellas.
+  - Key Word: Microarchitectural Side-channel Attacks; Adversarial Attacks.
+  - <details><summary>Digest</summary> Side-channel attacks that use machine learning (ML) for signal analysis have become prominent threats to computer security, as ML models easily find patterns in signals.
+To address this problem, this paper explores using Adversarial Machine Learning (AML) methods as a defense at the computer architecture layer to obfuscate side channels.
+We call this approach Defensive ML, and the generator to obfuscate signals, defender.

+- On the Robustness of Randomized Ensembles to Adversarial Perturbations. [[paper]](https://arxiv.org/abs/2302.01375)
+  - Hassan Dbouk, Naresh R. Shanbhag.
+  - Key Word: Ensemble Adversarial Defenses; Randomized Adversarial Defenses.
+  - <details><summary>Digest</summary> We first demystify RECs (Randomized ensemble classifiers) as we derive fundamental results regarding their theoretical limits, necessary and sufficient conditions for them to be useful, and more.
+Leveraging this new understanding, we propose a new boosting algorithm (BARRE) for training robust RECs, and empirically demonstrate its effectiveness at defending against strong ℓ∞ norm-bounded adversaries across various network architectures and datasets.

 - Are Defenses for Graph Neural Networks Robust? [[paper]](https://arxiv.org/abs/2301.13694) [[code]](https://github.com/LoadingByte/are-gnn-defenses-robust)
   - Felix Mujkanovic, Simon Geisler, Stephan Günnemann, Aleksandar Bojchevski. *NeurIPS 2022*
   - Key Word: Graph Neural Networks; Adversarial Defenses.